alphagov/notifications-tech-docs/source/documentation/_api_keys.md

 - team and whitelist
 - live

-When you first sign up to Notify, you are able to create test and team and whitelist keys.
+When you first sign up to Notify, you can create test and team and whitelist keys.
 You must have a live service to create a live key.

 ## Test